janvanmansum/dans-dataverse-client-lib/docs/dev.md

 and as such as intended to be modified for ad hoc testing.
 Do not add too many parameters or complex logic to them.

+    !!! alert Connecting to Dataverse on a vagrant box

 Lombok
 ------
 Use the [Lombok](https://projectlombok.org/){:target=_blank} annotations to: